bertyn99/sciredev-back/README.md

 In métier we code the usecases and ower domain.
 And every other dependancy will converge to this part.
 Server side dependency and User Side will converge to Metier.
 But they don't interact directly with the Metier there are port for that.

+**Architecture**
+src/
+├───infrastructure
+│   ├───common
+│   │   └───exception
+│	  │	└───interceptor
+│   ├───config
+│   └───database
+│       └───typeorm
+└───modules
+    └───user
+        ├───adaptater
+        ├───dto
+        └───entities
+        └───usecase

 **Current implementation**

 The code is separeted in modules.
 Itch module has an adapter , metier and port repository.
 - Adapter
   This is the implementation of the featurs user side and server side.
-- Port:
+- Port/Usecase:
   Adapters and usecases interact thanks to port with are just Interface.
-- metier:
+- Service:
-  hier we have our domain ; eg user.ts.
+  here we have our domain ; eg user.ts.
 It define the heart of the feature (what is a user , what can a user do? ).
   Then we have the service wich ise our usecase.
 We use `@Injectable()` to tell to nestjs that it is our service.
   Every adapter will depend on the service.
   If the controllerAdapter want to make a request the service will have a methode for it.